jleung7158/WageGauge/journals/james.md

 Replies (DB and endpoints) will be handled by Mo, so I will be waiting on that.

 My big aha! moment was learning and properly using the useParams hook, that was cool.

+5/31/23
+Today I finished setting up the Topic page, it just needs to be fleshed out with data and features now.
+I also managed to make my company detail page default to a company from the dashboard.

+My big aha! moment was connecting the redux with the react states in my company dropdown, to allow for the default on load.